ayushNautiyal35/Face-Recognition-Attendance-System/README.md

 3. Make a folder of photos of nown faces.

-Please go through info info for full working and results.
+Please go through info for full working and results.